emumanu/OpenUI5Sharp/README.md

 OpenUI5Sharp is a C# Wrapper for [OpenUI5](https://github.com/SAP/openui5), that uses [Bridge.net](https://bridge.net/) to generate Javascript code, allowing you to generate OpenUI5 code using C#.
 OpenUI5Sharp also adds some features like typed object literals, typed parameters and other improvements thanks to the C# & Bridge combination.

 ## Current Status
-The current wrapper is based on OpenUI5 1.54.6 using Bridge.net 17.1.1 and the latest Retyped packages for libraries used by OpenUI5 (JQuery, QUnit, Sinon...).
+The current wrapper is based on OpenUI5 1.54.6 using Bridge.net 17.4.0 and the latest Retyped packages for libraries used by OpenUI5 (JQuery, QUnit, Sinon...).

-OpenUI5 is quite large.
-At the moment, the converted libraries are:
+OpenUI5 is quite large but all the libraries have been converted.
-  - sap.ui.core
-  - sap.m
-  - sap.ui.layout
-  - sap.ui.unified

-The rest of the libraries are being converted and will be uploaded soon.

 The following tutorials from the [documentation](https://openui5.hana.ondemand.com/#/topic/8b49fc198bf04b2d9800fc37fecbb218) are fully working and have been included as a reference on how to use OpenUI5Sharp:
   - Walkthrough (including unit and integration testing)